bgctw/UnionWrappers.jl/README.md

 Julia recompiles functions for new argument types, and argument types change with type parameters.
-This results in compiling many method instances when using types that store much informationin in their type parameters.
+This results in compiling many method instances when using types that store much information in their type parameters.

 For example, when a function takes a `NamedTuple` argument, it will be recompiled for each new value with different names.

-This package aovids compilation by passing around arguments that are wrapped into types with fewer type information.
+This package avoids compilation by passing around arguments that are wrapped into types with fewer type information.
-Only when specific dispatch or runtime-performa is required at the lower-level functions, pass the unwrapped argument can be passed.
+Only when specific dispatch or runtime-performance is required at the lower-level functions, pass the unwrapped argument can be passed.

 # Example